songssssss/GCP-PDE-preparation/Questions/examtopics.md

 Choosing between these options depends on your security needs and architecture.
 If you have more questions or need further clarification, feel free to ask!

 ---
+## Q227
+BAsic tier doesn't provide HA.
+B. Create a new Memorystore for Redis instance with Standard Tier.
+Set capacity to 5 GB and create multiple read replicas.
+Delete the old instance.
+Rationale:
+Standard Tier: This tier offers high availability with automatic failover and supports read replicas, which is crucial for handling increased read traffic efficiently.

+Increased Capacity: Setting the capacity to 5 GB provides more memory to handle a larger dataset and more simultaneous read requests from multiple clients without performance degradation.

+Multiple Read Replicas: By creating multiple read replicas, you can distribute the read load, ensuring that no single instance becomes a bottleneck.
+This is particularly important as the number of clients grows significantly.

+Minimal Downtime: Deploying a new instance allows for a smooth transition without interrupting existing services.
+Once the new instance is operational and validated, you can safely delete the old instance.

+---
 ## Q228
 In the context of Google Cloud Pub/Sub, **seek** is a feature that allows you to replay messages in a subscription by moving the acknowledgment (ack) cursor back to a specific point in time or to a specific snapshot.
 This is particularly useful for scenarios where you need to reprocess messages due to updates in your application logic or if there was an issue with message processing.